solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Within the tier, it is possible to scale cores and memory to the minimum and maximum limits allowed in that tier.
-If monitoring shows a continual maxing out of CPU or memory, follow the steps to [scale up to meet your demand][Upgrade from Basic to General Purpose or Memory Optimized tiers in Azure Database for MySQL].
+If monitoring shows a continual maxing out of CPU or memory, follow the steps to [scale up to meet demand][Upgrade from Basic to General Purpose or Memory Optimized tiers in Azure Database for MySQL].

 ## Moving regions